Interstate 135

 Interstate 135 (I-135) is an approximately 95.7 mi auxiliary Interstate Highway in central and south-central Kansas, United States.
 I-135, which is signed as north–south, runs between I-35 and the Kansas Turnpike in Wichita north to I-70, U.S. Highway 40 (US-40), and US-81 in Salina.
 Except for the first 0.46 mi, I-135 overlaps US-81 its entire length.
 The route also runs through the cities of McPherson, Newton, and Park City.

 The highway was designated as Interstate 35W (I-35W) until September 1976, when it was renumbered as I-135 to conform to new AASHTO policies that eliminated most suffixed Interstate Highways.
-It is the longest three-digit "spur", with an odd first digit, in the Interstate System until the completion of I-369 in Texas.
+It is currently the longest three-digit spur with an odd first digit in the Interstate System.

-In 2021, work began to rebuild the northern junction with I-235.

 Route description

 I-135 begins from the south at exit 42 on the Kansas Turnpike.
 (The exit is signed as I-135/I-235/US-81 for Wichita and Salina.)
 US-81 joins I-135 0.5 mi later at exit 1A (East 47th Street South) and remains concurrent with it for the rest of its length.
 Less than 1 mi from the Kansas Turnpike tollbooth, I-235, a loop around the westside of Wichita, branches off the highway at exit 1C.
 I-135 continues northward from there, running just east of the Wichita downtown area.
 It reunites with I-235 at exits 11A and 11B at milepost 11 at the loop's other end.

 I-135 leaves Wichita and continues northward to Newton where it turns northwest around milemarker 33.
 The freeway continues in this direction for 20 mi, returning to a due north course at McPherson.

 The stretch of I-135 in Saline County from the Saline–McPherson county line to the highway's terminus at I-70, is designated as the Ben E. Vidricksen Highway, in honor of a state senator who was active in pushing for the highway's enlargement.

 The route ends on the northwest side of Salina, at its intersection at I-70.
 The road continues as US-81 north of this interchange.